biggie-boss/LoreRim/README.md

 ### Smithing and Passive Changes/Bugfixes

 - All "Quicksilver" Weapons/Armors renamed back to Nordic
+- Skyforge Steel weapons are now their own material type.
+Passively, they do 10% more poise damage.
 - All Fortify Smithing enchantments changed to Fortify Reflect enchantments (reflect % physical damage).
 Unique artifacts may still have smithing enchant.
 - Upgrade kits no longer require wood to make.
 Because that makes no sense to me.
 They also last for 3600 seconds instead of 1800.
 - Fixed LoreBox mistakes/missing entries